 As the liquid level lowers, the vapour space pressure is reduced to below atmospheric pressure.
 This vacuum condition must be alleviated through a controlled opening on the tank.
 In short, the tank needs to breathe in order to eliminate the possibility of rupturing or imploding.
 Because of its primary function, a pressure/vacuum valve is commonly referred to as a “breather valve”.

 Flame arresters are fire safety devices.
 They prevent flames from entering a tank and also provide protection from flashes within a tank.
 They can also be used as an in-line flashback prevention device.

-API Standards are provided as an engineering aid for specification and selection of “normal” and “emergency” pressure and vacuum relief valves for above ground liquid petroleum storage tanks.
+API Standards are provided as an engineering aid for the specification and selection of “normal” and “emergency” pressure and vacuum relief valves for above-ground liquid petroleum storage tanks.
 Normal venting capacity is obtained without exceeding pressure or vacuum that would cause physical damage or permanent deformation to the tank.
 The following will help in sizing a pressure/vacuum valve:

 How does a pressure/vacuum valve operate?
-Most atmospheric tanks require a venting device that will allow large volumes of vapor to escape under relatively low pressures.
+Most atmospheric tanks require a venting device that will allow large volumes of vapour to escape under relatively low pressures.

 This is because most large storage tanks have a relatively low maximum allowable working pressure.